natisaver/url-shortener-api-proj/GONOTES.md

 }
 ```

-## Second way of implementing constructor
+## Second way of implementing interface methods
+## using a constructor
 ### struct is private
 ```go
 type Polygon interface {